HarisBukhari/BitePal/README.md

 # BitePal
 BitePal is a cutting-edge Node.js application for online food ordering.
 Seamlessly connecting users with local vendors, BitePal allows customers to browse diverse menus, place orders, and pay securely—all within a user-friendly interface.
 With built-in OTP verification for user authentication, BitePal ensures a trustworthy and convenient ordering experience.
-Join the food revolution with BitePal and savor the simplicity of modern, microservices architecture for a delightful online dining journey.
+Join the food revolution with BitePal and savor the simplicity for a delightful online dining journey.

 API Link
 https://good-eel-long-johns.cyclic.app